cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 eavesdropping.

-Access Control List: Deploying firewalls and IDS/IPS to protect the digital twin network from external and internal threats.
+Access Control List: Deploying
+, e.g., firewalls and IDS/IPS with appropriate policies to protect the NDT from external and internal threats.

 *  Operational Security